KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/index.rst

-This simulation package by `the KATRIN collaboration`_ allows to run highly customizable particle tracking simulations along with calculations of electric and magnetic fields.
+This simulation package by `the KATRIN collaboration`_ allows to run highly customizable particle tracking simulations along with calculations of electric and magnetic fields. *Kassiopeia* is supported and intended to run on systems running either Linux or MacOS X.